Skip to content

 ICT Concepts: Best Indicators for Smart Money Trading

-A practical breakdown of ICT trading concepts and which indicators actually implement them correctly - from market structure to FVGs, order blocks, and liquidity sweeps.
+Which indicators actually implement ICT concepts correctly — from market structure to FVGs, order blocks, and liquidity sweeps.
+A practical breakdown.

 ICT (Inner Circle Trader) concepts have reshaped how retail traders understand the markets.
 Liquidity sweeps, fair value gaps, order blocks, market structure shifts - these ideas went from niche to mainstream in a few years.
 And for good reason: they work.